Mina Shum: Short films

 Shum's first short film, Picture Perfect, is a 1989 release about a man obsessed with pornography and the effects of media on his personal life.
 The film is based on Shum's ex-boyfriend being a pornography addict and her experiences finding out about it.
 She ended up casting him in the lead role.
 Picture Perfect was nominated for "Best Short Drama" at the 1989 Yorkton Film Festival.

 In 1993, Shum released a 20-minute documentary about her family titled, Me, Mom and Mona.
 The film is reminiscent of a television talk show surrounding the lives of three women.
 Through the duration of the film, the women discuss the complexities of familial history and the sometimes strained relationship with the patriarch of the family.
-The film was well-received and won "Best Short Film" at the Toronto International Film Festival.
+The film was well-received and was given a special citation from the Best Canadian Short Film award jury at the 1993 Toronto International Film Festival.

 Shum has written and directed several other short films, including: Shortchanged, Love In, Hunger, and Thirsty.
 Her most recent short film titled, Hip Hop Mom, was released online in 2011 and has garnered thousands of hits.